About the Textbook

 Upon completion of the course, pupils would have learnt 25 topics of scientific knowledge as well as 83 scientific terms of Enlgish.
 Following the textbook, teachers deliver lessons to a small group of students in live lessons online, which are composed of lectures, class activities and revisions.
 In addition, students would have learnt scientific knowledge, inquiry and research skills.

-- Students are encouraged to do scientific activities as homeworks in after-school hours.
+- Students are encouraged to do scientific activities in after-school hours.

 |Course Code||Course Name||Tuition Fee per Student||No. of Lessons||Class Size|